 It is strongly recommended to:

-If you're buying a property from abroad, the process can seem complex.
-To secure your transactions, it’s essential to work with the right professionals.
-Unyk-Place can be your trusted real estate agency in Portugal: our multilingual, trained, and efficient team supports you every step of the way, in collaboration with a network of reliable partners to provide you with complete and secure guidance.
+If you buy a property from abroad, to secure your transactions, surround yourself with the right contacts.
+Unyk-Place can be your real estate agency of reference in Portugal: our multilingual, trained, and responsive team accompanies you at every stage, in connection with a network of reliable partners to whom we can introduce you, to offer you complete and trusted support.

 Does becoming a homeowner in Portugal make me a tax resident?